pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for datasets 🪣/READ 🧲/🧲 READ 📃 script.md

 <!-- TODO
 - Get the Itemizer from $.Hosted
-- Get the Set map from $.Hosted
+- Get the Set dict from $.Hosted
 - Support normal gets like Wallets by Key:WalledID
 - Support get parents like $bind.Wallet.Broker
 - Support get children like $wallet.Binds